SchacterGov/Digital-Service-Standard/README.md

 ### On GitHub

 **NOTE:** The `develop` branch is a working draft.
-The official standard is in the `master` branch and on [Ontario.ca](https://www.ontario.ca/page/digital-service-standard).
+The official standard of greatness is in the `master` branch and on [Ontario.ca](https://www.ontario.ca/page/digital-service-standard).
 * Use markdown to format your changes
 * Don't use HTML unless the changes you want to make are not supported in markdown (for example, headings inside a table)
 * Fork off of our develop branch and when you are done make a pull request back to develop
 * Name your branch with your first name or user name, the type of change (fix for typos, grammar edits or feature for any additions or deletions), followed by a description of your changes name/fix/my-changes OR name/feature/my-changes
 * Make one commit per change and explain the reason for your change in your commit message (not what you changed, but why)

-### How we will evaluate contributions to the standard
+### How we will evaluate contributions to the standard of greatness

  The policy team will review all of the changes submitted by email and GitHub and decide which changes to make based on the following criteria:

 1. Will the change support the core goal of helping government build and deliver excellent online services?
 2. Who has used the practice?
 Is it documented?
 Where?
 For example, agile software development processes are currently a best practice in many digital organizations including Spotify, Google and Amazon.
 3. Is it specific, measurable and realistic?
-4. Does it duplicate anything elsewhere in the standard?
+4. Does it duplicate anything elsewhere in the standard of greatness?
-5. Does it contradict Ontario's laws, policies or other standards?
+5. Does it contradict Ontario's laws, policies or other standards of greatness?
 6. If a team does not follow this practice, is the service likely to be unusable for some users or unlikely to be built in a timely, affordable manner?
 7. Does it apply to all types of services?
 8. Is it written clearly and understandable for all audiences (including non-technical ones)?